logchimp/docs/docs/install/source.md

   postgres:12.4
 ```

-Once you take down the Postgres Docker container all the data is also removed, to persist the data on your machine, you can add this line.
+Once you take down the Postgres Docker container, all the data is also removed.
+To persist the data on your machine, you can add this line.

 ```bash
 -v logchimp_db_data:/var/lib/postgresql/data